wp-plugins/like-box/readme.txt

 1. Download [WordPress Facebook like box](https://wordpress.org/plugins/like-box/) plugin.
 2. Upload the Facebook like box plugin from your admin panel.
 3. Activate the Facebook like box plugin.
-4. Add Facebook like box widget to your sidebar.
+4. Then, add Facebook like box widget to your sidebar.
-5. Add Facebook like box in posts/pages using shortcode button.
+5. Add Like box in posts/pages using shortcode button.
-6. Add Facebook like box Popup from admin panel.
+6. Then, add Facebook like box Popup from admin panel.
 7. Add Facebook Sticky box from admin panel.

-Dear users, we also recommend you to take a look for this useful plugins - [WordPress Maintenance mode plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown) .
+Dear users, we also recommend you to take a look for this useful plugins - [WordPress Maintenance mode plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2) .

 == Frequently Asked Questions ==